LeNPaul/portfolio-jekyll-theme/projects/proj-8.md

 ---
 layout: post
-title: 'Sample Guide'
+title: 'The Science of Logos'
 ---

-These logos were all created for a paper called '**Illegible Semantics: Exploring the Design Space of Metal Logos**,' which was submitted to and accepted by **alt.VIS**, a workshop at **IEEE VIS**.
-It's about how Heavy and Extreme Metal logos tell a story -- even if it isn't always immediately apparent.
+During the summer of 2021, I co-authored a paper called **'Illegible Semantics: Exploring the Design Space of Metal Logos'**, which was submitted to and accepted by the **alt.VIS** workshop at **IEEE VIS**, the premier forum for visualization research and technology.

+It's basically about how Heavy and Extreme Metal logos communicate a story -- even if it isn't always immediately apparent.
 It's true!
 Go see for yourself!
-It just takes one click.
+It just takes one click on one of 50 [sample logos](#logos).

 But if you want to first know more about the paper, you can read a brief summary and conclusive remarks [below](#illegible).

-The paper's now available open access; you download a PDF version <a href="https://arxiv.org/pdf/2109.01688" target="_blank" rel="noopener"><span>here</span></a>.
-Its website companion, which contains a link to the MetalVis web tool and a tutorial on how to use it, can be can be found <a href="http://www.illegiblesemantics.com" target="_blank" rel="noopener"><span>here</span></a>.
+There you can also find some additional links.

+If you find academic reading too technical, and if you got eight minutes to spare, I got just the thing for you.
+To present the methods and the results to the Visualization community, I wrote, created, recorded, and edited a video, which went up on YouTube.

+<iframe width="600" height="355" src="https://www.youtube.com/embed/BZOdIhU-mrA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<a name="logos"></a>
 [<img src="..\assets\img\projects\proj-9\avantgarde.jpg" alt="Avant-Garde Metal" width=140 >](/AVANTGARDE/)
 [<img src="..\assets\img\projects\proj-9\baythrash.jpg" alt="Bay Area Thrash" width=140 >](/THRASHMETAL3/)
 [<img src="..\assets\img\projects\proj-9\blackenedcrust.jpg" alt="Blackened Crust" width=140 >](/BLACKENEDCRUST/)